 If that is the case, great!

 Mio Universal Channels provide external federation for Slack, Microsoft Teams, and Cisco Webex Teams.

-A little like our tool for connecting teams internally, you will soon be able to federate your platform choice with the choice of your external contacts.
+A little like our tool for connecting teams internally, you can federate your platform choice with the choice of your external contacts.

-If you need to message cross-platform to collaborate with external contacts like contractors, partners, or customers, sign up for our waitlist and we’ll message you as soon as we go live.
+If you need to message cross-platform to collaborate with external contacts like contractors, partners, or customers, install Mio here and start chatting to external contacts from the platform of your choice.